scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/dax.rst

 DAX Caching
 -----------

 DynamoDB Accelerator (DAX) is a managed, in-memory caching layer designed to improve the read performance of DynamoDB.
-It offloads frequently accessed data for read-heavy applications.
+It offloads frequently accessed data for read heavy applications.

 When to use DAX
 ===============